 If you are seriously planning to buy an existing hard copy of The Strangers #21 (1995), be aware that as of this writing, MileHighComics.com shows that the near-mint copy of the comic book costs $27.

-The Strangers #1 is highly recommended.
+Overall, The Strangers #21 (1995) is recommended.

 Thank you for reading.
 If you find this article engaging, please click the like button below and also please consider sharing this article to others.
-Also my fantasy book The World of Havenor is still available in paperback and e-book format.
 If you are looking for a copywriter to create content for your special project or business, check out my services and my portfolio.
 Feel free to contact me as well.
 Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me at HavenorFantasy@twitter.com